 The DOPPLER parameter is set to the value of the Doppler subfield in the Common Info field of the Trigger frame.(#12055)

 The MIDAMBLE_PERIODICITY parameter is present if the Doppler subfield in the Common Info field of the Trigger frame is set to 1.
-If present, it is set to the value [#16064, 16755]of the Number Of HE-LTF Symbols And Midamble Periodicity subfield in the Common Info field of the Trigger frame.(#12056)
+If present, it is set to the value [#16064, 16755]indicated by the Number Of HE-LTF Symbols And Midamble Periodicity subfield in the Common Info field of the Trigger frame.(#12056)

 The HE_SIG_A2_RESERVED parameter is set to the value of the UL HE-SIG-A2 Reserved subfield(#11372) in the Common Info field of the Trigger frame.